elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards.md

 url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
 score: -1.0
 related_article1:
-    id: 169992
+    id: 170006
-    title: What are some effective brainstorming techniques to generate ideas and overcome writer's block?
+    title: >-
+        How can personal knowledge be integrated into writing to relate to broader contexts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
+    url: /learn/education-studies/questions/how-can-personal-knowledge-be-integrated-into-writing-to-relate-to-broader-contexts
 related_article2:
-    id: 170007
+    id: 169996
+    title: >-
-    title: What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
+        What is clustering in writing, and how does it combine brainstorming and organizing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
+    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article3:
-    id: 169995
+    id: 169993
-    title: How does informal outlining differ from formal outlining, and what are the benefits of each?
+    title: >-
+        How can you evaluate brainstormed ideas to identify the most useful ones?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-informal-outlining-differ-from-formal-outlining-and-what-are-the-benefits-of-each
+    url: /learn/education-studies/questions/how-can-you-evaluate-brainstormed-ideas-to-identify-the-most-useful-ones
 related_article4:
-    id: 169998
+    id: 170007
-    title: Why is self-awareness important in developing personal writing strategies?
+    title: >-
+        What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-selfawareness-important-in-developing-personal-writing-strategies
+    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
 related_article5:
     id: 170005
+    title: >-
-    title: How can understanding assignment requirements aid in developing a writing plan?
+        How can understanding assignment requirements aid in developing a writing plan?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-understanding-assignment-requirements-aid-in-developing-a-writing-plan
 ---